MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 > [!NOTE]
 > Microsoft Edge for Business, the new, dedicated work experience for Microsoft Edge, is in preview today!
 [Try Microsoft Edge for Business](/deployedge/microsoft-edge-for-business), including the switching between work and personal browsing, and let us know what you think.

-This article describes how Microsoft Edge supports Conditional Access, and how you can access resources protected by Conditional Access.
+This article describes how Microsoft Edge supports Conditional Access (CA) for managed and unmanaged devices, and how you can access resources protected by CA.

+> [!NOTE]
+> If a device isn't MDM enrolled and the user doesn't want the device to be enrolled, see [Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune](#mobile-application-management-mam-for-unenrolled-devices-in-microsoft-intune) in this article.

 A key aspect of cloud security is identity and access when it comes to managing your cloud resources.
-In a mobile-first, cloud-first world, users can access your organization's resources using various devices and apps from anywhere.
+In a hybrid computing world, users can access your organization's resources using various devices and apps from anywhere.
 As a result of this, just focusing on who can access a resource isn't sufficient.
 You also need to factor in how a resource is accessed.
 Microsoft Entra Conditional Access (*formerly Azure Active Directory (Azure AD) Conditional Access*) helps you master the balance between security and productivity.

-## Accessing Conditional Access protected resources in Microsoft Edge
+## Accessing Conditional Access protected resources with Edge on managed devices

-Microsoft Edge natively supports Microsoft Entra Conditional Access.
-There's no need to install a separate extension.
-When you're signed into a Microsoft Edge profile with enterprise Microsoft Entra ID credentials, Microsoft Edge allows seamless access to enterprise cloud resources protected using Conditional Access.
+Microsoft Edge natively supports Microsoft Entra *(Azure AD)* Conditional Access.
+With this high quality and stable native support there's no need to install a separate extension.
+When you're signed into an Edge profile with enterprise Microsoft Entra ID (*Azure AD*) credentials, Microsoft Edge allows seamless access to enterprise cloud resources protected using CA.

-The respective Microsoft Entra account needs to be connected to Windows, so a [Primary Refresh Token](/azure/active-directory/devices/concept-primary-refresh-token) is sent along with the request for evaluation in the Conditional Access policy.
+The respective Microsoft Entra (*Azure AD*) account needs to be connected to Windows, so a [Primary Refresh Token](/azure/active-directory/devices/concept-primary-refresh-token) is sent along with the request for evaluation in the Conditional Access policy.
 To add a work or school account to Windows, follow these steps to [Add or remove accounts on your PC](https://support.microsoft.com/windows/add-or-remove-accounts-on-your-pc-104dc19f-6430-4b49-6a2b-e4dbd1dcdf32#WindowsVersion=Windows_10).
 There are limits to the number of work or school accounts connected to Windows, which is documented in this [device management FAQ](/azure/active-directory/devices/faq#i-can-t-add-more-than-3-azure-ad-user-accounts-under-the-same-user-session-on-a-windows-10-11-device--why).
-Note that with Microsoft Edge for iOS and Android version 108 or later, a device registered in Microsoft Entra ID can provide a Device ID without signing into Microsoft Edge.

 Your admin might require users to be signed into Microsoft Edge to get access to protected resources.
-This is needed for resources that are protected by Mobile Application Management (MAM) or Mobile Device Management (MDM).
 The identity accessing the resource should match the identity on the profile.
-If it doesn't, you'll see a message like the one in the following screenshot.
+If it doesn't, access is blocked and you'll see a message like the one in the following screenshot.
 In this example, `balas@contosa.com` is the sign-in account needed to access the resource.

-> [!NOTE]
-> If a device isn't MDM enrolled and the user doesn't want the device to be enrolled, see [Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune](#mobile-application-management-mam-for-unenrolled-devices-in-microsoft-intune) in this article.

 ![Conditional access message in browser](./media/edge-security/microsoft-edge-security-conditional-access.png)